joshuanutt/blog/_posts/2020-12-21-Unable-to-extend-partition.md

 ```

-Create a physical volume from the parition
+Create a physical volume from the partition
 ```sh
 lvm pvcreate /dev/sda3
 ```

-My drive was too fool to do the extension, so I deleted some old logs.
+My drive was too full to do the extension, so I deleted some old logs.

 Extend vg
 ```sh